jeremyong/klein/docs/quickstart.md

 FetchContent_MakeAvailable(klein)

 # Now, you can use target_link_libraries(your_lib PUBLIC klein::klein)
+# If you can target SSE4.1 (~97% market penetration), you can link against
+# the target klein::klein_sse42 instead.
 ```

 The primary "catch-all" header provided can be included using `#include <klein/klein.hpp>`.